Struct test_setup::BitFlags

 Consider using from_bits

-or from_bits_truncate
+or from_bits_truncate instead.

 Safety

-must correspond to a value of the enum.
+All bits set in val must correspond to a value of the enum.

 sourcepub fn from_flag(flag: T) -> BitFlags<T>